Geometry-sensitive protrusion growth directs confined cell migration

-Since the nucleus is indirectly connected to the substrate through focal adhesions, the nuclear friction coefficient $\zeta_n$ accounts for viscous drag within the cytosol and adhesion-induced stochastic friction (see~\footnotemark[\value{footnote}]).
+Since the nucleus is indirectly connected to the substrate through adhesions, the nuclear friction coefficient $\zeta_n$ accounts for internal viscous drag and adhesion-induced stochastic friction~\footnotemark[\value{footnote}].

-To complete the model, we require an expression for the polymerization rate $r_p$ (Eq.~\eqref{eq:xp}), which depends on the local concentration of polarity cues in the cytosol~\cite{rappel_mechanisms_2017, iden_crosstalk_2008}.
-As the cell polarizes, it builds up a gradient in polarity cues.
-Here, we account for this by considering the concentration of a generic back-polarity cue that accumulates in the rear of a polarized cell and inhibits actin polymerization (Fig.~\ref{fig:fig1}).
-The difference in the average concentration in the two halves of the cell is $\Delta c = c_r - c_\ell$, with $c_{\ell/r}$ representing the concentration to the left/right of the nucleus and the polarity cue binds to and unbinds from actin filaments with rates $\kappa^c_\mathrm{on}$ and $\kappa^c_\mathrm{off}$, respectively.
-Following previous work~\cite{maiuri_actin_2015}, we assume the polarity cue to be advected with the retrograde flow.
-The advective flux between the two parts of the cell is then given by $\Delta v_rn_c c_0$, where $\Delta v_r = v_r(x_r) - v_r(x_\ell)$, $n_c = \kappa^c_\mathrm{off} / (\kappa^c_\mathrm{on} + \kappa^c_\mathrm{off})$ is the bound fraction of the polarity cue and $c_0$ denotes the polarity cue concentration around the cell mid-plane.
-The polarity cue flux between the two parts of the cell can thus be written as
+To complete the model, we require an expression for the polymerization rate $r_p$ (Eq.~\eqref{eq:xp}), which depends on the local polarity cue concentration~\cite{rappel_mechanisms_2017, iden_crosstalk_2008}.
+As cells polarize, they generate polarity cue gradients.
+Here, we account for this by considering the concentration of a generic back-polarity cue that accumulates in the cell's rear, inhibiting actin polymerization (Fig.~\ref{fig:fig1}).
+The difference in average concentration in the two halves of the cell is $\Delta c = c_r - c_\ell$, with $c_{\ell/r}$ representing the concentration to the left/right of the nucleus.
+The polarity cue binds to and unbinds from actin filaments with rates $\kappa^c_\mathrm{on}$ and $\kappa^c_\mathrm{off}$, respectively.
+Following~\cite{maiuri_actin_2015}, we assume the polarity cue to be advected with retrograde flow.
+The advective flux between the two cell parts is then $\Delta v_rn_c c_0$, where $\Delta v_r = v_r(x_r) - v_r(x_\ell)$, $n_c = \kappa^c_\mathrm{on} / (\kappa^c_\mathrm{on} + \kappa^c_\mathrm{off})$ is the bound fraction of polarity cue, and $c_0$ denotes the average cue concentration.
+The polarity cue flux between the two cell parts is

 with diffusion constant $\tilde{D}$.
-We assume the polarity to be the dominating source of noise in the migratory dynamics of the cell, and account for this in Eq.~\eqref{eq:flux} by adding Gaussian white noise $\xi(t)$ of strength $\tilde{\sigma}$.
+We assume the polarity to be the dominating source of noise in the migratory dynamics of cells, and account for this in Eq.~\eqref{eq:flux} by adding Gaussian white noise $\xi(t)$ of strength $\tilde{\sigma}$.